How to Automate TradingView Alerts to Your Futures Broker (2026 Guide)

 - Requirements: Paid TradingView plan (Essential or higher), webhook provider subscription ($29-99/mo), broker account.

 - Topstep permits automation at all stages (Combine + Funded).
 HFT-style abuse prohibited; standard timeframes fully allowed.
-Apex prohibits full automation on funded accounts — Eval is OK but PA/Live require active oversight.
+Apex allows automation on Evaluation; on funded accounts (PA/Live) its rules are stricter and expect active oversight — verify Apex's current ToS.

 - Risk: Set broker-level kill switches.
 Test on paper for 1-2 days before going live.
 Never automate without daily loss limits.